 The second step calculated the kWh, therms and carbon savings associated with replacing the heating/cooling equipment that would have been installed with a program DHP.
-The participant survey provided information about how the DHP was operated after installation and the space served by the DHP[IM7].
+The participant survey provided key information about the savings baseline, how the DHP was operated after installation and the space served by the DHP.
+Metered data and accompanying EFLH estimates from the 2016 study of DHPs in Massachusetts and Rhode Island14 was used as part of the impact work.

-The third step was to review the current savings algorithms and modeling assumptions in the Connecticut Program Savings Document (PSD) to determine if the current PSD modeling assumptions, which were originally\[IM8] developed in 2011, accurately reflect the current baseline conditions.
+The third step was to review the current savings algorithms and modeling assumptions in the Connecticut Program Savings Document (PSD) to determine if the current PSD modeling assumptions accurately reflect the current baseline conditions.
 The assessment was based upon the findings from the first two steps.